 This time around, things were far more simple and more professional.
 It took 7 minutes from connecting to the chat to getting a resolution.
 It's strange how the system didn't automatically recognize that payment had been made, and it's frustrating to know that I had to connect to a chat and wait yet more time before actually using the account.

 With that said, and trying to avoid spoiling the outcome; I can say without a doubt that the best thing about Arvixe is their customer support.
 And it's not even that good.

-There are pros and cons to every hosting provider, and sometimes, as with our 1&1 review it may be possible to look past the clunky interface and general lack of features that Arvixe offers, but only if their performance is top notch.
-Spoilers: it isn't.
+There are pros and cons to every hosting provider, and sometimes it may be possible to look past the clunky interface and general lack of features that Arvixe offers, but only if their performance is top notch.

 Okay, it's not totally awful.
 But it really isn't even close to what we've come to expect from the best web hosts these days.